-Federal or State Funding Agency Solicitation Name/ Project Name Name/Phone/E-mail for Point of Contact at Funding Agency DOJ/COPS COPS Hiring Program Jane Doe, 202/000-0000; jane.doe@usdoj.gov HHS/ Substance Abuse & Mental Health Services Administration Drug Free Communities Mentoring Program/ North County Youth Mentoring Program John Doe, 202/000-0000; john.doe@hhs.gov pending applications as described above are to include a statement to this effect in the separate attachment page. (e.g., "[Applicant Name] does not have pending applications submitted within the last 12 months for federally funded assistance that include requests for funding to support the same project being proposed under this solicitation and will cover the identical cost items outlined in the budget narrative and worksheet in the application under this solicitation.")
+Federal or State Solicitation Name/ Name/Phone/E-mail for Point Funding Agency Project Name of Contact at Funding Agency DOJ/COPS COPS Hiring Program Jane Doe, 202/000-0000; jane.doe@usdoj.gov HHS/ Substance Drug Free Communities John Doe, 202/000-0000; Abuse & Mental Mentoring Program/North john.doe@hhs.gov Health Services County Youth Mentoring Administration Program

+Applicants should include the table as a separate attachment, with the file name "Disclosure of Pending Applications," to their application.
+Applicants that do not have pending applications as described above are to include a statement to this effect in the separate attachment page. (e.g., "[Applicant Name] does not have pending applications submitted within the last 12 months for federally funded assistance that include requests for funding to support the same project being proposed under this solicitation and will cover the identical cost items outlined in the budget narrative and worksheet in the application under this solicitation.")